jamesrcole/dispGol/README.md

 Future work
 -----------

+  * higest priority
      * everything that happens when there's a match (to do with result pulse and new atom moving onto bottom grid) is too slow relative to the rest of the animation - speed it up.
+     * make animations faster to load
+        * instead of generating entire animation at once, generate the animation for a single time-step at a time, generating the next one while the current one is running.
+        * instead of generating animation at page-load time, do it after the page has rendered.
+     * a completely different type of animation that shows the updates for each cell in parallel.
+        * the current way the updating is shown takes far too long to animate even moderately sized boards - need to have something faster.
+        * I think what is really needed is to, instead of showing the updating of cells in a serial fashion, show it in parallel.
+How that could work:
+           * show an initial step where the grid is cut up into each of the 3x3 squares, and then have a (much simpler) update process shown for each of these
+           * in the count process, show a '0' for no atom and a tally mark for each atom, and show these directly beside the 3x3 grid (to more easily see the relationship between the counts and the grid contents)
+             The central count in top half of square beside 3x3 grid, the catchment count in bottom half.
+           * then for the match process, just make each condition (0-III, I-II, I-III) just appear one at a time beside the counts, and then slide over it and highlight if they are the same.
+The idea is to make it easier to see the quantities and easier to visually recognise when there is a match.
+If there's a match make a new atom appear
+           * then at the end 'stitch back together' the pieces to form the grid in the next state.
+           * I'd originally been hesitant to show the process in parallel as then the viewer can't see exactly what is going on, but I think it's probably ok as long as it is fully clear that all of the updating is just happening via that simple process operating on the 3x3 squares.
+           * allow the user to scroll back to see the full history of the grids and update calculations at each step.

   * possible enhancements to make meaning of the animation clearer
      * make matches more prominent
         * try making the updateSquare and the matching condition's backgrounds turn green when there's a match.